 Welcome to London Pubology!

-This site intends to be a database of London pubs past and present, organised by postcode area, and plotted as accurately as I can on a map.
-It began as a way to catalogue the photos I was taking of pubs, and eventually I hope to have photos of all London pubs that are still standing.
+I intend this site one day to be a database of all London pubs past and present.
+Currently it's organised by postcode area, and the pubs are plotted as accurately as I can on a map.
+It began as a way to catalogue the photos I was taking of pubs, and eventually I hope to have photos of all London pub buildings that are still standing.
 (I added a page for breweries also, but have not updated it since January 2016, as the brewing scene has been very active these last few years, though I hope to return to it in future and give it more attention.)